hanicinecm/dotfiles/README.md

 # System Configuration

-This is my personal system configuration, valid for Linux Mint Cinnamon.
+This is my personal system configuration, valid for Linux Mint Cinnamon (or theoretically for any other Ubuntu-based distribution).
-It details the OS setup after a clean install.

 ## Initial Manual Setup

-Sort out the GitHub authentication and clone the **dotfiles** repository to `~/.dotfiles`:
+Sort out the GitHub authentication and clone the __dotfiles__ repository to `~/.dotfiles`:

 ```bash